Hedge fund firm Man Group caps executive bonuses

 Man said that short-term annual cash bonuses, which were previously uncapped, would be limited to 250 percent of salary for executive directors after discussions with shareholders.

-The firm (EMG.L) is also paying no bonuses to top executives for 2012.
+The firm is also paying no bonuses to top executives for 2012.

 The change in policy on bonuses comes under new chief executive Emmanuel Roman, who took up his job last month and is trying to turn around the fund firm.